The Alignment Archive

 This is not arrogance.
 It is structural awareness.

-The difference is operational.
 A person waiting for permission can be delayed indefinitely by silence, ambiguity, social pressure, or withheld approval.
 A person reading structure can move when the lane is already open.

 What the hidden curriculum teaches.